-We recognized severance costs of \$76.3 million in the first quarter of 2011, and severance and exit costs of \$26.2 million in the first quarter of 2010 as a result of the 2009 initiative to reorganize global operations, streamline various functions of the business, and reduce total employees, as well as other previously announced strategic actions to reduce our cost structure and global workforce.
-All costs have either been paid or are expected to be paid in 2011.
+We recognized restructuring charges of \$132.3 million and \$208.6 million in the second quarter and first six months of 2011, respectively, and \$27.3 million and \$53.5 million in the second quarter and first six months of 2010, respectively, as a result of the 2009 initiative to reorganize global operations, streamline various functions of the business, and reduce the number of total employees as well as other previously announced strategic actions to reduce our cost structure and global workforce.
+These charges primarily related to severance costs, which have either been paid or are expected to be paid in 2011.
 We anticipate additional charges during the remainder of 2011 relating to these previously announced initiatives and strategic decisions.